Future Public - Michael Stone-Richards - Care Comes in the Wake of Retreat

 2. Crisis, the Form of Retreat

-Though anti-foundationalism has become the norm in contemporary meta-theory, for any sense of crisis as epochal, as a rupture in measure, we might use the limpid characterization of Jan Patočka when he speaks of the (irretrievable) loss of ground.4 Paul Valéry spoke of the crisis of the mind—meaning the European mind—whilst for the avant-garde, André Breton in in his 1935 Prague Lecture will speak of the crisis of the object as symptomatic of larger cultural crisis, and Edmund Husserl, also in Prague in 1935, will deliver the lectures that will subsequently be published as The Crisis of European Sciences and Transcendental Phenomenology,5 all of which address the loss of ground, the rupture in measure as an epochal event not yet re-absorbed into reflexive habits.6 This crisis in late modernity signified by abandonment encompasses many aspects: the loss of any notion of self-coincidence of representation and being, the loss of a common political vocabulary for justice, the very loss, too, of what the meaning of the political might be and thereby of what kind of action or form might be properly political.
-Here one should consider the role of violence in the thought of someone like Carl Schmitt or the refusal of violence as anti-political in the thought of Hannah Arendt and with it, that is, the role of violence,7 the increasing importance of decisionism, the commitment to action against conventions of constraint and proceduralism as the definition of revolutionary action.8 These are key questions in the thinking of modernity in the inter-war years 1919–1939, but they come to be embodied, especially in the European tradition—of Rilke, Simone Weil, and Günther Anders, for example—in the question of technological agency grasped as encroaching upon a notion of being previously understood as above or apart from technique,9 where the agency of technology assumes a life of its own and thereby transforms quantity into quality—into being.
-Rilke’s Sonnets to Orpheus (1923) expressed this transformation in biopolitical form:
+Though anti-foundationalism has become the norm in contemporary meta-theory, for any sense of crisis as epochal, as a rupture in measure, we might use the limpid characterization of Jan Patočka when he speaks of the (irretrievable) loss of ground.4 Paul Valéry spoke of the crisis of the mind—meaning the European mind—whilst, for the avant-garde, André Breton in in his 1935 Prague Lecture will speak of the crisis of the object as symptomatic of larger cultural crisis, and Edmund Husserl, also in Prague in 1935, will deliver the lectures that will subsequently be published as The Crisis of European Sciences and Transcendental Phenomenology,5 all of which address the loss of ground, the rupture in measure as an epochal event not yet re-absorbed into reflexive habits.6 This crisis in late modernity signified by abandonment encompasses many aspects: the loss of any notion of self-coincidence of representation and being, the loss of a common political vocabulary for justice, the very loss, too, of what the meaning of the political might be and thereby of what kind of action or form might be properly political.
+Here one should consider the role of violence in the thought of someone like Carl Schmitt or the refusal of violence as anti-political in the thought of Hannah Arendt, and, with it, the role of violence,7 the increasing importance of decisionism, and the commitment to action against conventions of constraint and proceduralism as the definition of revolutionary action.8 These are key questions in the thinking of modernity in the interwar years, but they come to be embodied, especially in the European tradition—of Rilke, Simone Weil, and Günther Anders, for example—in the question of technological agency grasped as encroaching upon a notion of being previously understood as above or apart from technique,9 where the agency of technology assumes a life of its own and thereby transforms quantity into quality—into being.
+Rilke’s Sonnets to Orpheus (1923) express this transformation in biopolitical form:

 All we have gained the machine threatens, as long